mollie/php-coding-standards/README.md

-# coding-standards
+# Mollie PHP Coding Standards

-Contains coding standards like rules for Php-cs-fixer, github hooks that serves for purpose of standardisation.
+Contains PHP coding standards like rules for PHP-CS-Fixer that serves for purpose of standardization.